Date: Tue, 09 Jan 2001 11:42:58 -0500

 Americans in Jerusalem are strongly encouraged to register with the Consular Section of the U.S. Consulate General through the State Department's travel registration website, https://travelregistration.state.gov.
 U.S. citizens who require emergency services may telephone the Consulate General in Jerusalem at (972) (2) 622-7250.

-(Emphasis created by Mark Rosenblit)
+(Emphasis supplied by Mark Rosenblit)

 Note: The below article demonstrates another facet of media bias against Israel, namely, its obsessive focus on negative -- even if accurately reported -- events occurring in Israel.
 Read on! -- Mark Rosenblit